ru-garcia/TidyData/CodeBook.md

 =================
 Description:

-Contains the average of each variable in measures.txt, by subject and activity.
+Each record contains the average of all variables in measures.txt for each subject and activity.
 Subject (integer id of subject), group (TEST or TRAIN), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
 All other variables (avg-*) are numeric and contain averages (of means and stds) calculated in R after grouping data by each unqiue combination of subject and activity.

 All Variables:
 <br>	1 subject
 <br>	2 group
 <br>	3 activity